 This rich, refined red is very pure-tasting, showing mineral, smoke, dried cherry and sandalwood flavors, with powerful undercurrents of currant and French roast.
 The long finish echoes spice and roasted meat.

 Something of an undiscovered gem here.
 Containing all the elements that make a superb French red, this wine has the makings to become a true star.
 Definitely one of those wines that should be a stable in everyone's wine rack.
 You would be mad not to buy it now before everyone else finds out and the price goes through the ceiling.
-Expect tons of dense berry fruit and enjoy.
+Expect tons of dense berry fruit and enjoy.*from various websites

 Curious Kumquat